Ramish93/MS3/README.md

  ### __Features Left to Implement__:
  * I would love to improve this project with font-styling for user so they can easily make cv in desired fonts.
  * i would like to generate templates for users so they can choose between different templated.
+ * i tried to impliment functionality for downloading cv using a pyhton library named pdfkit but i ended up in more bugs in my code. i realized after trying to solve them that it will take me more time than one day (which i had left) to impliment the functionality. so the code i've written in pyhton file is still in there but i will definately build upon that code once the assessment is done on this project.
 ### Design Choices:
 * __Font:__ As mentioned above the scope of this web-app is ability to use data-base and relevent technologies to i relied on basic font which is quiet elegent and appealing.
  * __Icons:__ the choice of icon is relevent to the input fields accross all pages so it is very easy to see what an input is for.